 Day 4: Chalets Miage to Les Houches

-Difficulté: The TMB is a moderately challenging hike, suitable for regular, fit hill walkers.
+Suitability: The TMB is a moderately challenging hike, suitable for regular, fit hill walkers.
 We will be walking for up to 9 hours a day, with up to 1100m height gain per day.
 Altitude is not generally a problem, however, we will be walking at up to 2500m, at which most people will feel some shortness of breath.
 The trip is not suitable for children under 16, and we ask the 16-17 year olds are accompanied by an adult.

-Transport: There will be a transfer from Geneva Airport on Day 1.
+Transport: There will be a transfer from Geneva Airport on day one.
 Individual shared return transfers will be provided to meet your return plane.

 We meet at Geneva airport between 11 and 11.30 am.
 From here we’ll travel together to Chamonix, and then through the Mont-Blanc tunnel to La Visaille.
 We’ll have a picnic lunch here before hiking up to the Rifugio Elisabetta mountain refuge via the old military road over Lac Combal.
 The path takes us beneath the imposing granite of the Italian side of Mont Blanc as we climb to the refuge where we’ll spend the night.